 • Pitfall: the interviewer is a third party in-between you and the adcom; with each additional link in the chain comes more chance for misunderstanding, miscommunication, etc.

 • Pitfall: you have no control over what the adcom actually sees regarding the interview.

 • Pitfall: alumni are often very busy, and schedule changes are not uncommon.

-• Review on Accepted.com and other websites comments by previous interviewees regarding the likely questions.
+• Review websites with comments by previous interviewees regarding the likely questions.
 Your interviewer may have a strict script or may be free to improvise, but usually they have at least some questions specified by the adcom.

 • Practice answering these questions and other common interview questions – but don’t over-rehearse or memorize verbatim.
 The biggest turnoff (IMHO) is the glib, over-practiced applicant.